 Figure 1.
 Example of edges and timestamps in OPM.
 Source: [18].

-In Figure 1, the edge used means that a process used an artifact, while the was generated by edge indicates that an artifact was generated by a process.
+In Figure 1, the edge used means that a process used an artifact, while was generated by edge indicates that an artifact was generated by a process.
 The letter "R" represents the roles under which these artifacts were used since a process may have used several artifacts.
 Likewise, a process may have generated many artifacts, and each would have a specific role.
 Roles are only meaningful in the context of the process where they are defined, and they are not defined by the OPM itself, but by the application domains.
 Roles are used on OPM to distinguish the involvement of artifacts in processes.

 The edge was controlled by means that an agent managed the process, essentially acting as a catalyst or controller.
 Since several agents may have controlled a process, their roles are also identified as controllers.
 This type of dependency represents a control relationship and not a data derivation.
 The edge was derived from assert that artifact A2 was derived from another artifact A1, giving a dataflow view of the provenance.
 In contrast to the edge was derived from, an edge was triggered by provides a control flow view of the provenance.
 Figure 2 illustrates the provenance class diagram with edges types.